legit-gaming/legit-gaming.github.io/BasicsOverviews.md

 ### 7. Add buttons
 We can try to make our webpage a little more interactive using buttons.
 Buttons can be created in two ways: using the an input tag or button tag.

-Let's start with &lt;button>
+Let's start with `<button>`

 ```html
 <button>Click Me</button>
 ```
 We can also add attributes to our button tag.
-For example, adding the id attribute will give a name to this button, making it uniwue, and also allowing it to be referenced by your JavaScript file if/when needed.
+For example, adding the id attribute will give a name to this button, making it unique, and also allowing it to be referenced by your JavaScript file if/when needed.

 ```html
 <button id="buttonSubmit">Click Me</button>